Vannie16/alx-pre_course/0x01-git/README.md

-My name is Vanessa Harrison
+My name is Vanessa Harrison.